Jackson Yee: 2017–present: Mainstream popularity

-In 2025, Yee starred in the art-house film Resurrection, which was selected for the main competition section of the 78th Cannes Film Festival and received a Special Award.
-He also became the first Chinese actor born after 2000 to surpass a cumulative box office total of 20 billion yuan.
-That year, he was again recognized as the China Film Directors’ Association Actor of the Year and was appointed a special narrator for the Chengdu World Games.
-On 15 November 2025, Yee won the Best Actor award at the 38th Golden Rooster Awards for his role in Big World, becoming the first post-2000 actor to receive the honor.
+In 2025, Yee starred in the art-house film Resurrection, which was selected for the main competition at the 78th Cannes Film Festival and awarded a Special Award.
+He became the first Chinese actor born after 2000 to surpass ¥20 billion in cumulative box office earnings and was named Best Actor by the China Film Director's Guild.
+On 15 November 2025, Yee won the Best Actor award at the 38th Golden Rooster Awards for his role in Big World, becoming the youngest actor and the first post-2000 actor to receive the honor.
+He sang the Mandarin version of the theme song, Together to the Mountains and Seas, for the 2025 National Games for Persons with Disabilities of China.